convey-stack/convey-stack.github.io/_documentation/security.md

     public async Task<string> SignInAsync(string email, string password) {
-        var user = ... //Fetch user from a custom database ValidateCredentials(user, password); //Validate the credentials
+        var user = ... //Fetch the user from a custom database ValidateCredentials(user, password); //Validate the credentials etc.

         //Generate the token with an optional role and other claims var token = _jwtHandler.CreateToken(user.Id, user.Role, user.Claims);